What UK election shock means for the world

 Brexit talks between the UK and the European Commission are scheduled to start on June 20 and that timetable should hold, according to EU President Jean-Claude Juncker.
 On Friday, Juncker said that he hoped that the election result would not have a "major impact on the negotiations we are desperately waiting for."

 For some European leaders, the election result does complicate the situation.
-On Friday, EU commissioner Günther Oettinger said: "A weak partner weakens the whole negotiations."
+EU commissioner Günther Oettinger said: "A weak partner weakens the whole negotiations."

 May's election kerfuffle inspired some Europeans to take an open jab at the British prime minister.